-Charles L. Wilson, Founder/CEO World Food Preservation Center, LLC (304) 279-4029
+Charles L. Wilson, Founder/CEO

+World Food Preservation Center, LLC

 Charles Town, WV: Synthetic pesticide contamination is one of the most under reported, underappreciated and under addressed health and environmental problems in the African continent.
 Leading world scientists will convene at the Safari Park Hotel & Casino on June 18-20, 2019 to chart a course forward that will substantially and sustainably reduce the impact of synthetic pesticide contamination on the health of the African people, animals, and environment.
-Among the outstanding

-Health'' is Professor Hans Herren, 1995 World Food Prize Laureate.
+Among the outstanding award-winning keynote speakers at the "1st All Africa Congress on Synthetic Pesticides, Environment, Human and Animal Health" is Professor Hans Herren, 1995 World Food Prize Laureate.
 The mission of the congress is: Reducing Synthetic Pesticide Contamination in the African Continent: Substantial and Sustainable Solutions for the African People and their Environment.

 A UN report presented to the UN Human Rights Council this year states that, "although pesticide use has been correlated with a rise in food production, it has had "catastrophic impacts" on human health and the environment.
 An average of about 200,000 people die from the toxic exposure of pesticides per year across the world, the United Nations says, calling for tougher global regulation of substances meant to control pests or weeds for plant cultivation.
 The UN report continues, "Equally, increased food production has not succeeded in eliminating hunger worldwide.
 Reliance on hazardous pesticides is a short-term solution that undermines the rights to adequate food and health for present and future generations.

 The UN lists an array of suspected illnesses associated with synthetic pesticide use that Includes: